Jaime Jaramillo Arango: Foundation of the Anglo Colombian School

 In February 1956, due to his deep admiration for the British scientists and educators that had been his teachers and colleagues, professor Jaramillo Arango founded the Anglo Colombian School of Bogotá, an international, bilingüal, mixt-sex education, and intellectually plural school, inspired by the British educational system.
 To this day, it is one of the most prestigious academic schools of Colombia.

 Personal life

-In 1932 Jaime Jaramillo Arango married Carolina Cárdenas.
-In 1936 she died of meningitis.
+In 1932, Jaramillo married Carolina Cárdenas Núñez, a drafter and ceramist.
+Cárdenas died in 1936 from meningitis.

-In 1948, he married María José Nemry von Thenen, a Belgian citizen.
-With her he opened in 1954 the restaurant Mesón de Indias, first international Colombian restaurant, visited by ministers, politicians, diplomats and presidents.
+In 1948, he married María José Nemry von Thenen de Jaramillo-Arango, a Belgian citizen.
+In 1954, Jaramillo-Arango and his wife opened the Mesón de Indias restaurant, the first international Colombian restaurant.

-He died on July 30, 1962.
+On July 30, 1962, Jaramillo died in Bogotá aged 65.

+In 1998, Jaramillo-Arango works were co-translated: "The journals of Hipólito Ruiz, Spanish botanist in Peru and Chile, 1777-1788" which had been transcribed from the original manuscripts by Jaramillo.

 Selected works

 Professor Jaramillo Arango wrote several books and articles about science, medicine and botany, in Spanish and English: